MARTIMM/raku-mongodb-driver/doc/Design/Design-software.md

 ```

+## Class usages from users point of view

-The user can use the classes mostly in one of the two following ways;
+The user can use the classes in one of the two ways.
+First there is the `run-command` method in the `MongoDB::Database` class.
+You can almost do all things with it.
+Second is the use of `find` in `MongoDB::Collection` to do searches. it returns a `Cursor` object from where you can retrieve the returned documents.

+### Using MongoDB::Database.run-command

 ```plantuml
 title "Using run-command to insert, update etc"